 Camouflage and Decals

 Click the left hand icon over any of your planes, “Hanger”, to open the hanger view.
-From here there’s a “Test Flight” button on the right, if you’d like to try out some aerobatics without a bunch of people trying to shoot you down, and an “Information” button in the middle of the three on the left for a bit of historical detail about the plane.
-The one we’re interested in, though, is the button with the paintbrush icon next to it, “Paint”.
+From here there’s a “Test Flight” button on the right, if you’d like to try out some aerobatics without a bunch of people trying to shoot you down, a “Weapons” button next to it to see the weapon loads of the plane, and an “Information” button for a bit of historical detail.
+In the bottom left corner is the painting section, with “Camouflage” at the top, and decals below.

-… then you can.
+After selecting a decal the cursor changes to a paintbrush, and you can position the decal on the aircraft.
 Hold the right mouse button to pan around your aircraft, and as the on-screen guide says use Shift+mouse wheel scrolling to change the size of the decal (you can manage some pretty gaudy effects by scaling decals up to cover most of the plane), and Alt+mouse wheel to rotate it.

 For Mr Clarkson’s benefit, in the “Allies (inscriptions)” section he can find “Panchito: the fighting cock”, based on US Bomber nose art inspired by a Disney character, though perhaps he was thinking of No. 43 Squadron, The Fighting Cocks.